-Natalie Bermudez is a third-year part-time PhD student.
+Natalie Bermudez, MSNed, RN, PCCN, is a third-year part-time PhD student.
 Her current area of research interest is related to morality, moral agency, and autonomy in decision-making of the direct care nurse.
 She has been a registered nurse for 16 years and is currently employed as the Lead Clinical Nurse Educator at Bethesda Hospital East.
 As a PhD student, she is looking forward to becoming an effective researcher, but her greatest passion is for teaching her nurse colleagues.
 She is a member of Sigma Theta Tau International, Iota Xi Chapter, and is a Regional Chapter Advisor for the State of Florida for the American Association for Critical Care Nurses (AACN).
 Most recently, she has become a member of the American Nurses Association in an effort to become more involved in nursing politics, policy-making, and ethics.

 Kathleen Cappo MSN, RN, CNE is PhD student at Florida Atlantic University since 2014.
 She started out as a medical assistant right of high school 1981 in Ft.
 Lauderdale, Florida, then LPN in 1988, practicing mainly in medical offices in Boca Raton where her love of the older adult sparked.
 After moving to Avon Park, Florida she earned her Associate Degree in Nursing at South Florida Community College in 1999.
 Continuing explore her passion for the older adult working in step down rehab center.
 She completed a bridge program ADN to Masters in Nursing Science and Bachelors in Nursing 2006 at the University of South Florida.
 While working on her Masters she accepted a position as a full time nursing faculty at South Florida State College in Avon Park, Florida in 2003, finding a second love, nursing education.
 Since then taught undergraduate programs such as Practical Nursing, Associate Degree Program and currently in a new cohort of RN-BSN Nursing Program since 2015.
 She obtained the Certificate of Nursing Education in 2012.
 She was the recipient of the Endowed Chair 2012 from South Florida State College for her work in competency tracking.
 Kathleen’s interest in research focus is the community-dwelling older adults and their experiences with others through meaningful engagements to co-create a sense of belonging and wellness.
 She knows her passion for Caring Science and Gerotranscendence will guide her dissertation research focus.
 She believes Florida Atlantic University is the best fit for her to be successful, guided by the Dance of Caring.
 She is dedicated in her studies and the work to advance Caring Science and was honored to have attended Ann Boykin Institute Summer Academy for Caring Science for the past two years.

-Linda is currently a PhD student and her research interest is healthy work environments and the impact on nurse satisfaction and patient outcomes.
+Linda is currently a PhD student and her research interest is healthy work environments and the impact on nurse caring and patient outcomes.
 When not working or in school, Linda loves to be outdoors especially near, on, or below the ocean.

 Sandra Gall-Ojurongbe, MSN, RN is currently an Assistant Professor of Nursing at Palm Beach Atlantic University.
 Over the past 25 years her journey along the path of nursing included several areas of nursing practice.
 However, for the last 16 years of that journey she has anchored her practice in mental health.